 Many a time we set goals and have high expectations with hopes of achieving them but then, many a time we find ourselves really disappointed when we do not achieve these set goals of ours.

-Majority of all the great men we see today would most likely count their disappointments as well as failures while narrating their success story.
-So it happens that these past disappointments then leads to reason number 5
+The majority of all the great men we see today would most likely count their disappointments as well as failures while narrating their success stories.
+So it happens that these past disappointments then lead to reason number 5

 This is known as Atychiphobia.
 It is the single greatest barrier to success.

-As earlier stated, past disappointments have a fair share in creating this phobia that even those who have never set goals or have been disappointed find it difficult doing so because they are scared and filled with negative thoughts of ‘it wouldn’t work out’ when undertaking other challenges even before trying, but hey, ever thought of putting your mind to it and making it work?
+As earlier stated, past disappointments have a fair share in creating this phobia that even those who have never set goals or have been disappointed find it difficult to do so because they are scared and filled with negative thoughts of ‘it wouldn’t work out when undertaking other challenges even before trying, but hey, ever thought of putting your mind to it and making it work?

 Most people now are more frightened about the failure to achieve a goal than the optimism of actually achieving it.